HowToSD/ComfyUI-Data-Analysis/docs/reference/pandas_load_html.md

 # Pandas Load HTML
-Scans HTML files for tables and returns the number of DataFrames, with each table represented as a separate DataFrame and the list of those DataFrames.
+Scans an HTML file or webpage for tables and returns the number of DataFrames found, followed by a list of up to 10 DataFrames.
+Each table is represented as a separate DataFrame.
+If fewer than 10 tables are found, empty DataFrames fill the remaining slots.

+When loading from a URL, additional cleanup may be required.

 ## Input
 | Name | Data type |